facebookresearch/denoiser/README.md

 ```

 #### DNS dataset
-1. Download both [DNS dataset][dns].
+1. Download both [DNS dataset][dns], be sure to use the interspeech2020 branch.
-2. Adapt the DNS config file and run the processing script.
+2. Setup the paths in the DNS config file to suit your setup and run the processing script.
 3. Generate the egs/ files as explained here after.
 4. Launch the training using the `launch_dns.sh` script.